roxanahefferon/Milestone_3_CI_Data_Centric_D/README.md

 <h2>Features left to implement</h2>
 <h4>User authentication</h4>
 As it is any user can update and delete recipes, which could lead to the recipe information being amended/deleted maliciously.
 In order to amend this I would like to have implemented a user authentication system that would mean only the original author of the recipe has the power to edit or remove it.
+<h4>Pagination</h4>
+To handle that the number of recipe results doesn't become too long, as the database grows.
 <h2>Technologies used</h2>
 <ul>
 <li><a href ="https://getbootstrap.com/" target="_blank">Bootstrap</a></li>